kumu/docs/about/five-minute-quickstart.md

 ### 5. Create your first decoration rule

 Change the decorations of elements or connections based on profile data using views.
 Views let you create a number of rules about which decorations to apply and can also include other features such as filters, clustering, showcasing, and more.
-Click the settings button on the right side of the map to edit your current view.
+Click the settings button (<i class="fa fa-sliders fa-rotate-270"></i>) on the right side of the map to edit your current view.
 Once there, click "decorate" and then "add element rule".

 Simply follow the prompts to select what should be decorated, and then choose whether you want to change the color or size.